calvbore/zk-hello-world-noir/README.md

 ```
 assert(pub_root == bin_root);
 ```

+The `assert` statement allows you to add constraints to your zero knowledge circuit.
+If the boolean statement in an `assert` evaluates to `false` then a valid proof cannot be constructed.

 For safe measure we can add assertions that `depth` is less than the length of `siblings`, and that `msg` is in fact equal to itself.